[Game Review] “Bondage Seductions”

 Cards in red are “for her to read,” and cards in black are “for him to read” (more on that in a minute.)
 You read your chosen scenario and then act it out, using the included props as appropriate.

 The game also continually uses the word “whip” to describe a flogger.
 Again, they’re completely different implements!
-The two words are not synonymous!
+The two words are not synonymous.
 This is a whip.
 This is a flogger.
-The item in this game is (an admittedly shit excuse for) a flogger.
+The item in this game is a flogger, admittedly a shit excuse for one.

-Terminology matters in kink, because we can only negotiate and talk about our desires and limits effectively if we use the right language.
-If someone says they like whips but they actually mean floggers… you see how that could lead to some really troublesome miscommunications?
-Plus, beginners should not be using actual whips!
+Terminology matters in kink.
+We can only negotiate and talk about our desires and limits effectively if we use the right language.
+If someone says they like whips but they actually mean floggers, you can see how that could lead to some really troublesome miscommunications.
 Single-tail whips are seriously dangerous pieces of kit that can put you or your partner in hospital if you don’t know what you’re doing.
 They require training and practice to use properly.
 Using the correct terminology helps keep people safe.

 (The game also, even more inexplicably, refers to the flogger as a “paddle”.
 This is a paddle.)

-Secondly, this game is lax to the point of being irresponsible when it comes to safety.
+Bondage Seductions is lax to the point of being irresponsible when it comes to safety.
 There are cards that explain what safewords are and how to use them, which I guess is something.
-There’s also a mention of consent and only going as far as you want to go in the instructions.
-But that’s it – and that’s not enough.
+There’s also a mention of consent and only going as far as you want to go.
+But that’s all, and that’s not enough.

-Several of the activities listed can be dangerous either physically (e.g. spanking) or psychologically (e.g. non-consent roleplay) if done incorrectly.
+Several of the activities listed can be dangerous either physically (e.g. impact play) or psychologically (e.g. non-consent roleplay) if done incorrectly.
 While I appreciate that game creators can’t give an essay on safety for every activity, some context is essential.

-We can’t just nudge total newbies into impact play or non-consent roleplay scenes without telling them how to do so and emerge unharmed.
+We can’t just nudge total beginners into impact play or non-consent roleplay scenes without telling them how to do so and emerge unharmed.
 This is grossly irresponsible.

 This game takes unnecessary and aggressive gendering to the next level.
 It begins from the premise of assuming the players are a heterosexual, cisgender couple.
 There was absolutely no reason to do that!
 The cards could easily have been split by Top/bottom rather than male/female, or even just included a bunch of scenarios and left it to the players to decide who would take which roles.